-Plant explosions are occurring at a faster rate.
+Plant explosions are occurring at an alarming rate.
 Virtually every year features 1 or 2 new disasters on a massive scale.
-The United States is headed for a crisis—a crisis that is still preventable if companies are willing to make the relatively small investment into their own facilities.
+The United States is headed for a crisis—a crisis that is still preventable if companies are willing to make the relatively small investment into improving their own facilities.

 The Kuraray America Plant Explosion in Pasadena, TX

 On May 19, 2018, an explosion rocked the Kuraray America plant in Pasadena, TX—injuring 20 and leaving at least 2 with serious burn injuries.
 Once all 250 on-site personnel were accounted for, the Chemical Safety Board sent four investigators to understand why the Kuraray American plant exploded.
 A CSB spokesman said they'll be at the refinery explosion site for several weeks conducting interviews and gathering evidence.

 According to initial reports, the explosion was triggered when employees were working on an insulation tower.
 Like with many plant explosion cases, a valve failed—leading to the overpressurization of the piping that resulted in an enormous fireball.
 Some workers were burned by the blast while others were hurt while jumping from scaffolding or attempting to escape the fire.